 Do you struggle with wanting to create amazing crafts for every season, but feel like you just don’t have the time or space?
 Well, today I am going to show you how to create an adorable minimalist snowman using IKEA nesting baskets.

 Best of all, when winter is over this little cutie snowman can return to being a nesting basket set!
+I love making crafts that can be repurposed again and again.

 How to make a minimalist snowman from IKEA baskets

 Who doesn’t love IKEA?
+It’s a modern minimalists dream!

 We actually own two sets of these sweet lidded nesting baskets, woven from seagrass.
 I got them ages ago from IKEA because I knew they would be super handy when trying to organize small toys and bathroom items.